Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 With the Podbean platform, it is straightforward to measure your podcast success.
 They provide industry-leading statistics, so podcasters can track how their podcast is doing and get insights into the audience.

 Podbean Help You To Monetize Your Podcast

-Podbean is among the best podcast hosting platform that provides a complete podcast monetization tools.
-You can monetize your podcast by using dynamic built-in advertising system and other programs such as Patron Program, and Premium Podcast service.
+Podbean is among the best podcast hosting platforms that provide complete podcast monetization tools.
+You can monetize your podcast using a dynamic built-in advertising system and other programs such as the Patron Program and Premium Podcast service.

 Podbean Pricing Plans

-The basic plan is free, and you don’t need to pay any fees, but the disadvantage is that you can get enough space and time for your podcast, but good to test the platform and see what they offer.
+The basic plan is free, and you don’t need to pay any fees, but the disadvantage is that you can get enough space and time for your podcast.
+But it is good to test the platform and see what they offer.

-The storage space is only allowing you to upload 5 hours podcast and 100GB monthly bandwidth.
+The storage space only allows you to upload 5 hours of podcasts and 100GB monthly bandwidth.

 Unlimited Audio: $9 per month

 This plan allows audio podcasting with no limit: unlimited storage space and unmetered bandwidth.